Key findings of the international round robin testing programme for Variable Speed Drives

 Stay up to date with the latest news stories from the IEA below:

-Collaborative research and development activities are undertaken within the 4E Annexes, connecting governments with experts and industry.
+Collaborative research and development activities are undertaken within the 4E Platforms, connecting governments with experts and industry.
 Each target technology areas with a large potential for energy savings where a sustained focus builds knowledge and networks.

 The accurate and repeatable testing of products is a basic requirement for energy efficiency programmes and therefore improving tests for variable capacity air conditioners & heat pumps is important.
 It is particularly timely given the growth in these types of products.
 4E is examining potential changes to relevant test procedures culminating in a round robin within 4E countries which will be completed at the end of 2022.